SERVIR-WA/GALUP/training/3_idu/module.md

 - **Usage**:
   This tool gives the measured Euclidean distance from every cell to the nearest source.
-The distances are measured in the projection units of the raster, such as feet or meters,and are measured from cell center to cell center.
+The distances are measured in the projection units of the raster, such as feet or meters, and are measured from cell center to cell center.

 >:pushpin: The projected units of a raster layer can be found under the